College of Law

 The conference is sponsored by The University of Toledo College of Law and its affiliated Legal Institute of the Great Lakes.

-Application has been made for Ohio CLE credit from the Ohio Supreme Court Commission on Continuing Legal Education for 2.5 hours of CLE credit as a live interactive webinar.
+Application has been made for Ohio CLE credit and is pending approval from the Ohio Supreme Court Commission on Continuing Legal Education for 2.5 hours of CLE credit.

 Previous Conferences